Step-by-Step Checking Cables and Connections

-From starting systems to electrical systems, a good connection between your DieHard battery and battery cables is essential to good vehicle performance and maintaining that connection can be as quick and painless as a peek under the hood.
+From starting systems to electrical systems, a good connection between your DieHard battery and battery cables is essential to good vehicle performance.
+Maintaining that connection can be as quick and painless as a peek under the hood.

-With these simple steps, not only can you examine your cables and connections but replace the battery cables if necessary and have your vehicle up and running in no time.
+With these simple steps, not only can you examine your cables and connections but you can replace the battery cables if necessary and have your vehicle up and running in no time.

-Spread a thin layer of lithium grease or petroleum jelly on all exposed metal to slow the buildup of corrosive deposits and start your engine.
+- Spread a thin layer of lithium grease or petroleum jelly on all exposed metal to slow the buildup of corrosive deposits.
+Start your engine.